 The Social Contract

-« The Social Contract, or Principles of Political Right» – the main work of Rousseau dealing with political issues, in which he substantiates the principle of principle of popular sovereignty.
+is Rousseau's main work dealing with political issues, in which he substantiates the principle of sovereignty of the people.
 On the pages of this book, Voltaire left numerous marginalia, arguing with the author.

 If I took into account only force, and the effects derived from it, I should say: "As long as a people is compelled to obey, and obeys, it does well; as soon as it can shake off the yoke, and shakes it off, it does still better; for, regaining its liberty by the same right as took it away, either it is justified in resuming it, or there was no justification for those who took it away."